 The student’s Graduate Advisory Committee will administer the examination.
 It will cover topics related to the thesis research or professional paper as well as broad aspects of biology.
 The student is responsible for scheduling the examination with the faculty involved according to program guidelines.
 A student who fails the final oral examination may repeat it after a minimum of four months.
-If a student fails the second oral examination, he or she will not be permitted to continue in the program.
+If a student fails the second oral examination, the student will not be permitted to continue in the program.

 Graduate standing is required for enrollment in 5000- and 6000-level courses.
 Exceptions can be made for outstanding undergraduate students with the Dean’s consent.
 For details, see “Graduate Study by Undergraduates” in the catalog chapter titled “Academic and Degree Requirements.”
 Weekly lecture and laboratory hours associated with each course are designated by (lecture:lab) following the semester hours when appropriate.
 The number of laboratory hours shown is the number of formal, scheduled laboratory time.
 In most cases, additional laboratory time will be required to complete assigned work.
 Prerequisites for entry into a course are indicated, but may be waived with permission of the instructor.

 Presentation of research conducted for MS degree.
 Should be taken the last semester of resident graduate study.
 Open only to MS Thesis and Non-thesis Degree Candidates in Biology.
 Students can enroll in any semester with the approval of their graduate advisory committee chair.